 is a clinical interventionist

 , educator and author.
 His work has appeared on CNN, the Jane Pauley Show, PBS, Forbes Online and professional journals.
 He is a graduate of the University of Minnesota, and a certified addictions professional.
 He has served as president of the Terry McGovern Foundation in Washington, DC, and on the boards of directors for the Michigan Association of Alcohol and Drug Abuse Counselors, Dawn Farm, and the Employee Assistance Professionals Association of Greater Detroit.
 He currently serves on the advisory board of Jefferson House, in Detroit, MI.

 Jeff is the coauthor of the best-selling book Love First: A Family’s Guide to Intervention, (2nd Ed., Hazelden, 2008).
-His new book from Hazelden Navigating Grace, a solo voyage of survival and redemption, will be available September 1, 2015.
+His new book from Hazelden is Navigating Grace, a solo voyage of survival and redemption.
 He is also the c0-author of At Wit’s End: What You Need to Know When a Loved One Is Diagnosed with Addiction and Mental Illness, (Hazelden, 2007).

 “I am passionate about intervention for a very simple reason,” says Jeff.
 “Intervention saved my life.”